Cosmetica-cc/Cosmetica/README.md

 Credits
 =================================
-Eyezah - Server side and website stuff.
+Eyezah - Server side, website stuff, Minecraft mod.
 And the idea to make this a separate mod.

 Valoeghese - Minecraft mod